hpcleuven/VscDocumentation/source/data/tier1data/clients/sftp_clients.rst

 tool for using SSHFS (SSH Filesystem) to mount a remote file system (the Tier-1 Data system) locally on your machine.

-First of all ``sshfs`` needs to be installed if it doesnt already exists in your machine.
+First of all ``sshfs`` needs to be installed if it does not already exist in your machine.
 You can check this by runnig ``sshfs --version``.
 The sshfs tool is available from most distributions' standard repositories and is most easily installed using that distribution's package manager.